 Organisation

-NMC is a foundation, which generates its income from partnership fees of its partners.
-As defined in the NMC partner agreement a NMC partner is a public or private oranisation that is an independent legal entity with an active scientific or commercial interest in Metabolomics Technologies expertise and / or infrastructure, that support the NMC mission and aims, and that want to actively participate in the NMC network.
+BMC is a foundation established under Dutch law that derives its income from partner membership fees.
+According to the BMC Partner Agreement, a BMC partner is a public or private organisation that is an independent legal entity with an active scientific or commercial interest in metabolomics technologies, expertise, and/or infrastructure.
+Partners support the mission and objectives of BMC and actively participate in its network.
 The foundation welcomes international partners.

 All partners have the right to nominate one representant in the Partner Advisory Committee.
 The board meets at least once a year with the PAC.
 The PAC advises the board on the strategy and policy of NMC an on any other major issue that may be of relevance for the foundation.